ebuildy/tampis/README.md

 # tampis

 Convert data + template to string. data is coming from a HOCON file, template from Jinja format.
+My usecase is to build Helm values file from template and env'able config.

 ## Naming